monkeytypegame/monkeytype/README.md

 # About

 Monkeytype is a minimalistic and customizable typing test.
-It features many test modes, an account system to save your typing speed history, and user-configurable features like themes, sounds, a smooth caret, and more.
+It features many test modes, an account system to save your typing speed history, and user-configurable features such as themes, sounds, a smooth caret, and more.
+Monkeytype attempts to emulate the experience of natural typing during a typing test, by unobtrusively presenting the text prompts and displaying typed characters in-place, providing straightforward, real-time feedback on typos, speed, and accuracy.

 # Features

-- minimalistic design with optional ads
+- minimalistic design, with optional advertisements and focus mode while typing
-- look at what you are typing
+- type what you see, see what you type
-- focus mode
+- live errors, wpm, and accuracy displays
-- different test modes
+- variety of test lengths and languages
-- punctuation mode
+- punctuation and numbers modes
+- quotes
 - themes
-- quotes
-- live wpm
 - smooth caret
 - account system
-- command line
+- challenges and just-for-fun test modifiers
 - and much more

 # Discord bot

-On the [Monkeytype Discord server](https://www.discord.gg/monkeytype), we added a Discord bot to auto-assign roles on our server.
-You can find its code over at https://github.com/Miodec/monkey-bot
+On the [Monkeytype Discord server](https://www.discord.gg/monkeytype), we added a Discord bot to auto-assign optional roles based on typing performance and challenge completion.
+You can find its code over at https://github.com/Miodec/monkey-bot.

 # Bug report or Feature request